By CAROLINE LANGHAM

 A final option for those without a smartphone or email will be to provide their details for recording by a staff member using paper and pen.

 Current Government advice on social distancing is:

-Social distancing should always be maintained including arrival, during the ceremony and for all parts of the post-ceremony celebrations, including activities such as cake cutting.
+Social distancing should be maintained at all times – including arrival, during the ceremony, and for all parts of the post-ceremony celebrations, including cake cutting activities.

 During your time at Cote How you must remain seated for all parts of the wedding and reception.
 You are required to maintain social distancing at all times from those not in your household or support bubble.
 Seating will be provided for your specific household.
 Please avoid unnecessary contact with surfaces and wear face coverings at all times unless consuming food or drink.